top of page

 About

-Blondiau studied painting at the Art Academy of Braine-l’Alleud and at La Cambre in Brussels as a free student, alongside academic studies in development.
-After fifteen years in London, he has been based in the Netherlands since 2020.
+Blondiau studied painting at the Art Academy of Braine-l’Alleud and at La Cambre in Brussels as a free student, alongside academic studies.
+His practice developed largely outside Belgium: after fifteen years in London, he has been based in the Netherlands since 2020.

-Blondiau works on panels, at times in a vertical format that echoes the East Asian screen and scroll tradition and serves to open the pictorial space rather than contain it within a single frame.
+Blondiau works on panels, at times in a vertical format that echoes the East Asian screen and scroll tradition—particularly the long-standing Chinese landscape tradition, in which space is conceived as something to be entered rather than viewed from a fixed point.
+This approach serves to open the pictorial field rather than contain it within a single frame.
 His practice often involves a subtractive process: beginning from a darkened surface, the image is gradually revealed through incision and abrasion.
 The method, however, is not limited to erasure.
-He also builds surfaces through successive layers of paint, working with subdued, muted colours in which differences of light and dark—rather than shifts in hue—determine the structure of the image.
+He also builds surfaces through successive layers of paint, working with subdued, muted colours in which differences of light and dark—rather than shifts in hue—determine the structure of the image

 His work has been selected for the Summer Exhibitions of the Royal Academy of Arts in London, United Kingdom.